Technology

 4. Teleological (after teleos) cause: the purpose or end result to which events strive.

-He was impressed by his study of embryological development in humans and animals.
+Aristotle was impressed by his study of embryological development in humans and animals.
 Thus he concluded that the formal, immediate, and underlying causes for change in people and things was the outward, persistent and current expression of some deeper and hidden facet of change that moved toward some end.
 That end point he called the teleos.

 Aristotle's approach suggests that all tools, technology, and artifacts possess a purpose.
 Pursell refer to this as intentional use of apparatus to create a desired outcome, end, or effect.

 Since the Greeks, the twin purposes of art and artificial creations were to combine both use and beauty.
 These twin values are cherished in western culture, but not often joined.
-Uses are often attributed to natural or ecologically valuable things we create when craftspeople combined physical or biological ingredients with human skill, imagination, and ingenuity to create an artifact, or a work of art, science, engineering, architecture, or construction.
+Uses are often attributed to natural or ecologically valuable things we create when crafts people combined physical or biological ingredients with human skill, imagination, and ingenuity to create an artifact, or a work of art, science, engineering, architecture, or construction.

 Tool use requires, practical dexterity, application of forethought to solving problems for which the artifacts, devices, or utensils are designed, and some ultimate goal or purpose of the ultimate end to which these instruments or engineering are directed; but guided by our ethos, ethics and beliefs.